ManimCommunity/manim-voiceover/docs/source/installation.rst

 Extras
 ~~~~~~

 Manim Voiceover does not install all dependencies by default.
+It will detect on the fly which packages are missing and will ask for your permission to install them, so you don't have to worry about installing them manually.

-To install all of them, use the ``all`` extra:
+If you want to install all of the dependencies, use the ``all`` extra:

 .. code:: sh

    pip install --upgrade "manim-voiceover[all]"

-You can see all available extras in the `pyproject.toml <https://github.com/ManimCommunity/manim-voiceover/blob/main/pyproject.toml>`__ file.
+You can see other extras in the `pyproject.toml <https://github.com/ManimCommunity/manim-voiceover/blob/main/pyproject.toml>`__ file.

 Installing PortAudio
 ~~~~~~~~~~~~~~~~~~~~